mono/md-website/developers/articles/development-getting-started.md

 It's relatively easy to get started working on MonoDevelop, but this page aims to make it easier to get off the ground.

+If you're on OS X you can also try @dvdsgl's one step install: https://github.com/dvdsgl/monodevelop-build

 ### Setting up an Environment

 MonoDevelop doesn't require the very latest version of Mono, and we specifically depend on GTK+ features no later that GTK+ 2.8.
 That said, using a recent release of Mono and Gtk# is likely to improve reliability and performance.